suncoast-devs/handbook/curriculum/course-schedule.md

 # High level course schedule

 The course is broken in 3 units, each with chapters.
 These chapters _roughly_ correspond to weeks.
-The schedule might change at the discretion of the intsructor to better suit the needs of the class.

 # unit i - fundamentals